crcx/retroforth/literate/Rx.md

     r class:primitive
     s swap

-Each entry starts with a pointer to the prior entry (with a pointer to zero marking the first entry in the dictionary), a pointer to the start of the function, a pointer to the class handler, and a nul terminated string indicating the name exposed to the Rx interpreter.
+Each entry starts with a pointer to the prior entry (with a pointer to zero marking the first entry in the dictionary), a pointer to the start of the function, a pointer to the class handler, and a null terminated string indicating the name exposed to the Rx interpreter.

-Rx will store the pointer to the most recent entry in a variable called `Dictionary`.
-For simplicity, we just assign the last entry an arbitrary label of 9999.
+Rx stores the pointer to the most recent entry in a variable called `Dictionary`.
+For simplicity, I just assign the last entry an arbitrary label of 9999.
 This is set at the start of the source.
 (See *In the Beginning...*)

 Rx provides accessor functions for each field.
 Since the number of fields (or their ordering) may change over time, using these reduces the number of places where field offsets are hard coded.

 ~~~
 : d:link